Logius-standaarden/OAuth-NL-profiel/Advanced OAuth Security Options.md

 <!-- iGov-NL : Start of the additional content -->
 <aside class=" addition">
 <b>iGov-NL : Additional content</b></br>
-DPoP, or Demonstrating Proof of Possession (see: [[RFC9449]]), is an extension that describes a technique to cryptographically bind access tokens to a particular client when they are issued.
+[[[RFC9449]]], is an extension that describes a technique to cryptographically bind access tokens to a particular client when they are issued.
 </aside>
 <!-- iGov-NL : End of the additional content -->